tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - the pieces of info
 	 - the negotiation
 ## ACT I
-- reaction, they know the mission 15 min
+- reaction, they know the mission (15 min)
 	- in media res watching the generals arival
 	- one of pearls cohort wispers in her ear that everything is ready
 	- Give a goal breakdown
-		- Context: At the begining of the teloric invasion a thousands of soliders were baited by goblins into the veil, after years of no word Teloric Soliders have been spotted watching the scholars work from within the forest
+		- Context: At the begining of the teloric invasion a thousands of soliders were baited by goblins into the veil (battlefield marked on the map), after years of assuming that they were dead, Teloric Soliders have been spotted watching the scholars work from within the forest,
 		- Eyes follow the party: Escape fort raylault without anyone noticing
 		- Meet the rest of your expedition at a point in the woods outside of the forest
-		-  uncovwer

 		- Kill as many as you can
 		- What provisions are they given:
 			- health potions, consider the starvation you put them through
-- Off on the journey
+- Off on the journey (45 min)
 	- Gopher like you pop up and make your way onto the staging ground, follanel harvesting equipment scatters the area and research station poe knows, usually bustling with focalist busy bodies lays splayed before, projects begrudgingly abandoned, most notably an entire 50ft stalk sample supported on itside and split in two, revealing a hollow center, hard membrane lining the outside and a slightly softer one on the inside, the two seperated by a smelly gel
 	- Suppriesed by other party members
 		- q ball